watzek/BLTdocs/docs/03-Submitting-Jobs.md

 ## Jobs on the BLT Cluster

+### Grid Engine

+BLT uses the GridEngine scheduler system to schedule HPC jobs.
+There are good docs available on the SGE toolkit [HERE](https://arc.liv.ac.uk/SGE/)

 ### Batch Jobs

 A Batch job is some set of UNIX command line commands which is executed on a single core of a worker node in serial (one after another).
 Batch jobs can be submitted by using the following command: